krvvs/gron/README.md

 -   Establishing an asynchronous communication environment to reduce repetitive questions and inefficient communication.

 To achieve these goals, I attempted various forms of documentation and managed development tickets through a Kanban board.
 We primarily used [Figma](https://www.figma.com/design/gBdFiI1I7FQDFCxTqOSeqw/gr%C3%B6n-Design?m=auto&t=xHICsk74WETaFxkP-6), Notion, and Trello as collaboration tools.
-To achieve these goals, I attempted various forms of documentation and managed development tickets through a Kanban board.
-We primarily used [Figma](), Notion, and Trello as collaboration tools.
-To achieve these goals, I attempted various forms of documentation and managed development tickets through a Kanban board.
-We primarily used [Figma](), Notion, and Trello as collaboration tools.

 ### Sprint 2